 PART 5 – DOCTORS DETAILS

 Please provide details of your child’s registered doctor.
-If the health board of your doctor is NOT Lothian, please indicate in this section here
+If the health board of your doctor is NOT Lothian, please indicate in this section here.

 PART 6 – CONCERNS, AND PART 7 – DIETARY REQUIREMENTS

 Please provide details of any concerns you may have about your child and any dietary requirements they might have.